 Her research, “Stellar Atmospheres”, was a pioneering work in the field.
 It was the first research paper written on the subject, measuring the temperature and chemical density of stars.

 This research was not without its challenges and critics.
-Henry Norris Russell, a renowned astronomer at Princeton University, criticised her findings, but then later, in a study of his own, reached the same conclusions and published them, and received the credit for this work.
+Henry Norris Russell, a renowned astronomer at Princeton University, criticized her findings, but then later, in a study of his own, reached the same conclusions and published them, and received the credit for this work.

 In 1926, at the age of 26, she became the youngest scientist to be listed in American Men of Science.